irods/irods/manual.rst

  Tip: Use moduser to set a password or other attributes, use 'aua' to add a user auth name (GSI DN or Kerberos Principal name)

-It is best to change your Zone name before adding new users as any existing users would need to be informed of the new connection information and changes that would need to be made to their local .irodsEnv files.
+It is best to change your Zone name before adding new users as any existing users would need to be informed of the new connection information and changes that would need to be made to their local irods_environment.json files.

 ---------
 Upgrading
 ---------

 Upgrading is handled by the host Operating System via the package manager.
 Depending on your package manager, your config files will have been preserved with your local changes since the last installation.
-Please see `Changing the LocalZoneSID and agent_key`_ for information on server-server authentication.
+Please see `Changing the zone_id and negotiation_key`_ for information on server-server authentication.

 RPM based systems
 -----------------